 Over the years, I've said many of these things to people who ask why I'm interested in the History of Economic Thought, but I don't recall stringing all of these together and certainly not as eloquently as Dr. Caldwell has.

 In a related item, here's a review in The New Statesmen of a new biography of Adam Smith that looks promising.
-Titled Adam Smith: An Enlightened Life, it takes a broad look at the man who became the father of modern economics.
+Titled Adam Smith: An Enlightened Life

 Is it worthwhile to learn about the great economists?
 I think so.
 I've gained much insight from reading biographies and the master works of thinkers such as Smith, Keynes, and Schumpeter - certainly more than I would have gained by reading only biographies or only the master works.